Community Archive Project

 Librarians are looking to answer questions such as; What feelings do people have?
 What are they doing during this time?
 What activities are popular?
 What do people miss?
-What makes people grateful or nervous? if you need help figuring out what to write or say, a journal entry template is avalable at the link below.
+What makes people grateful or nervous? if you need help figuring out what to write or say, explore this list of journal prompts.

 What was your initial reaction to the shelter in place order?
 What were your feelings or thoughts at the time?
 Have they changed or stayed the same as time passed?

 What is different about your daily life since COVID-19 became “a thing”?
 What is the same?
 How have things changed as California begins to reopen?

 What have you enjoyed doing the most while sheltering in place? (baking, new hobbies, relaxing, watching Tiger King)